chunatech/daaru/docs/transaction_results.md

 |--|--|--|
-timestamp| date | timestamp of the result entry result | passed/failed | the outcome of the transaction resultReason | string msg | this is a description of the reason given by cWeed for the result obtained targetUrl | url | the most recent url the transaction navigated to application | string | this is a data field that can be specified by the user to describe the application the transaction is for useCaseDescription | string | a description of what the use case the transaction covers
+timestamp| date | timestamp of the result entry result | passed/failed | the outcome of the transaction resultReason | string msg | this is a description of the reason given by daaru for the result obtained targetUrl | url | the most recent url the transaction navigated to application | string | this is a data field that can be specified by the user to describe the application the transaction is for useCaseDescription | string | a description of what the use case the transaction covers